Proper Policies in Infinite-State Stochastic Shortest Path Problems: Proper Policies and the Perturbed Problem

-The preceding definition of proper policy at a state differs from the definition of a transient policy adopted by James and Collins [2].
+The definition of proper policy just given differs from the definition of a transient policy adopted by James and Collins [2].
 In particular, the definition of [2] requires that the expected number of steps to reach the destination is uniformly bounded over the initial state $x$ (see [2], p.\ 608) and is not tied to a single state $x$.

-For any $\d>0$, let us consider the {\it $\d$-perturbed optimal control problem\/}.
+For any $\d>0$, let us consider the $\d$-{\it perturbed optimal control problem\/}.
 This is the same problem as the original, except that the cost per stage is changed to

 while $g(x,u,w)$ is left unchanged at 0 when $x=t$.
 Thus $t$ is still cost-free as well as absorbing in the $\d$-perturbed problem.
 The $\d$-perturbed cost function of a policy $\p$ is denoted by $J_{\p,\d}$ and is given by